ibrahimmkhalid/ultralytics/docs/en/datasets/detect/index.md

 ### Adding your own dataset

-If you have your own dataset and would like to use it for training detection models with Ultralytics YOLO format, ensure that it follows the format specified above under "Ultralytics YOLO format".
+If you have your own dataset and would like to use it for training detection models with SFDT_Ibrahim YOLO format, ensure that it follows the format specified above under "SFDT_Ibrahim YOLO format".
 Convert your annotations to the required format and specify the paths, number of classes, and class names in the YAML configuration file.

 ## Port or Convert Label Formats